 You can compare your computed transferrin saturation value to the reference ranges listed below:

 Typically in a healthy human, about one-third of all transferrin is saturated with iron ions.
-This leaves two thirds of all transferrin binding sites empty as a reserve, in the event of increased iron uptake.
+This leaves two-thirds of all transferrin binding sites empty as a reserve in the event of increased iron uptake.
 The reference values differ for children and patients during hemodialysis.

 Interpretation of saturation values

-Decreased transferrin saturation can be caused by:
+Decreased transferrin saturation can be caused by the following:

-- impaired iron absorption (e.g. celiac disease)
+- Impaired iron absorption (e.g., celiac disease);

-- pregnancy and lactation
+- Pregnancy and lactation;

-- chronic blood loss (e.g. colon cancer)
+- Chronic blood loss (e.g., colon cancer).

 You can use our hematocrit hemoglobin ratio calculator to keep an eye on your risk of anemia.
-Moreover, you might be interested in inspecting your absolute reticulocyte count to control the condition of blood-producing cells in your bone marrow.
+Moreover, you might be interested in inspecting your absolute reticulocyte count (see absolute reticulocyte count calculator) to control the condition of blood-producing cells in your bone marrow.

 Increased transferrin saturation can be caused by:

-- increased iron absorption (e.g. primary hemochromatosis)
+- Increased iron absorption (e.g., primary hemochromatosis); and

-- repeated blood transfusions
+- Repeated blood transfusions.